-We process such information for the legitimate interests of us and our customers for:
+We process personal information for the legitimate interests of us and our Customers for:

 We share attribute information:

-We retain personal information for only as long as necessary to provide the service and fulfill the transactions our customers have requested, or for other essential purposes such as complying with our legal 2 obligations, maintaining business and financial records, resolving disputes, maintaining security, detecting and preventing fraud and abuse, and enforcing our agreements.
+We retain personal information for only as long as necessary to provide the services and fulfill the transactions requested by our Customers, or for other essential purposes such as complying with our legal obligations, maintaining business and financial records, resolving disputes, maintaining security, detecting and preventing fraud and abuse, and enforcing our agreements.

-We use attribute information, geographic location, network properties and user behavior data sent by our customers in order to produce scores such as the ThreatMetrix Confidence Score and the ThreatMetrix Trust Score.
-Some of this data is collected by our customers and passed to us through ThreatMetrix cookies and similar technologies that our customers place or run on their clients’ and prospective clients’ devices.
+We use personal information, such as attribute information, geographic location, network properties and user behavior data, sent by our Customers in order to produce various scores.
+Some of this data is collected by our Customers and passed to us through ThreatMetrix cookies and similar technologies that our Customers place or run on their Clients’ devices.

-Our scores can be used by our customers to predict the reputational integrity of an ID for a given transaction.
+Our scores can be used by our Customers to predict the risk associated with a given transaction.
 Low confidence scores can suggest identity credentials being used fraudulently/out of prior context.
 Low trust scores detect unusual behavior, such as location anomalies, abnormally high number of new email addresses originating from the same device, or new shipping addresses that haven’t been seen before.

-Our customers configure their use of ThreatMetrix to address their unique needs, which may result in different scores among different customers.
-ThreatMetrix provides a platform for processing and applying rules to data but does not recommend to its customers whether to take any actions based on scores.
-For our customers’ clients and prospective clients, this means that ThreatMetrix’s customers may make decisions that may affect online activity such as prohibiting access to a website, allowing an online transaction to proceed, or requiring a client to provide additional authentication data.
+Our Customers configure their use of our services to address their unique needs, which may result in different scores among different Customers.
+Our services provide a platform for processing and applying rules to data but do not recommend to our Customers whether to take any actions based on scores.
+For the Clients, this means that Customers may make decisions that may affect online activity such as prohibiting access to a website, allowing an online transaction to proceed, or requiring a Client to provide additional authentication data.
 We do not make any decisions about an individual.
-Decisions remain for our customers to make.
+Such decisions remain for our Customers to make.

-We process such information where ThreatMetrix affiliates and their service providers maintain servers and facilities, including in Iceland, the Netherlands, the United Kingdom and the United States.
-We take steps, including through contracts, intended to ensure that the information continues to be protected wherever it is located in a manner consistent with the standards of protection required under applicable law.
+We process personal information where LNRS, its affiliates and their service providers maintain servers and facilities, including in Iceland, the Netherlands, the United Kingdom and the United States.
+We take steps, including through contracts, intended to ensure that the personal information continues to be protected wherever it is located in a manner consistent with the standards of protection required under applicable law.

-ThreatMetrix and certain other U.S. companies within the LexisNexis Risk Solutions Group have certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce.
+LNRS and certain other entities within the LexisNexis Risk Solutions Group have certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce.
 Please view these entities’ Privacy Shield Notice here.
-To learn more about the Privacy Shield program, and to view these entities’ certification, please visit www.privacyshield.gov.
+To learn more about the Privacy Shield program, and to view these entities’ certification, please visit www.privacyshield.gov

 You have the right under European and certain other privacy and data protection laws, as may be applicable, to request free of charge: